Copper-Head/revacom-time-tracking/README.md

 ## Bokeh Server
-This displays the monthly stats for packages.
+This displays basic monthly performance stats for packages listed in Time Tracker.
+The code can be found in the `app` folder.

 ### Prerequisites

 - `docker` version 17.06+
 - `docker-compose` version 0.15+
+- some familiarity with these tools
 - `/srv/data` folder on your docker host

 ### Deployment
 For the first time, deploy with this command:
 ```
 docker-compose up -d
 ```
-Note that this will rebuild the image for our bokeh container and pull the images for nginx-proxy and letsencrypt.
+This will reference the `docker-compose.yaml` to determine which container images to build or pull and which volumes to create.

 When re-deploying, use this command:
 ```